 The Drinks Reception and Congratulations

 As the ceremony concludes with the first kiss and register signing, the newly-weds walk back down the aisle hand in hand to the back of the room.
 The very attentive Bloomsbury staff serves them Champagne or Prosecco, and they toast their marriage.

 The library is lovely and intimate for up to 40 guests and now is the time for those emotive congratulations photos as family and friends take their turn to hug the couple and offer their words of good wishes.
 Below is a selection of images from this time.

 The light in the Bloomsbury’s library is OK but needs a bit of bounce flash to fill in the shadows.
 You can see it highlighting the couple well in this photograph.

 Warm hugs for the groom.
 No stiff upper lips here as the couple and most of the guests were American.

-Some photographers don’t like guest photography but I embrace it.
-I love to take photos of people taking photos, after all – it is part of the day!
+Some photographers don’t like guest photography, but I embrace it.
+I love to take photos of people taking pictures, after all – it is part of the day!